 - How long would a commercial property owner have to apply for OCECRA? - The OCECRA for small businesses is administered by the CMHC and will be available until August 31, 2020.
-Support will be retroactive to April 1, covering April, May and June 2020. - What are the eligibility requirements for small businesses? - An eligible small business tenant is one that: - Pays monthly rent not exceeding \$50,000 in gross rent payments; and is, - A non-essential small business that has temporarily closed, or who is experiencing a 70 per cent drop in pre-COVID-19 revenues (determined by comparing revenues in April, May or June to the same month in 2019 or alternatively compared to average revenues for January and February 2020). - Generate no more than \$20 million in gross annual revenues, calculated on a consolidated basis (at the ultimate parent level) - To measure revenue loss, small businesses can compare revenues in April, May and June of 2020 to that of the same month of 2019.
-They can also use an average of their revenues earned in January and February of 2020. - Not-for-profit organizations and charitable entities would also be considered for the program. - o Are there any eligibility requirements for commercial property owners? - The OCECRA would apply to commercial properties with small business tenants. - Commercial properties with a residential component, and residential mixed-use properties with a 30 per cent commercial component, would be equally eligible for support with respect to their commercial tenants. - If a property owner does not have a mortgage secured by a commercial rental property, the property owner should contact Canada Mortgage and Housing Corporation (CMHC) to discuss program options, which may include applying funds against other forms of debt facilities or fixed cost payment obligations (e.g. utilities).
+Support will be retroactive to April 1, covering April, May and June 2020. - What are the eligibility requirements for small businesses? - An eligible small business tenant is one that: - Pays monthly rent not exceeding \$50,000 in gross rent payments; and is, - A non-essential small business that has temporarily closed, or who is experiencing a 70 per cent drop in pre-COVID-19 revenues (determined by comparing revenues in April, May or June to the same month in 2019 or alternatively compared to average revenues for January and February 2020). - Generate no more than \$20 million in gross annual revenues, calculated on a consolidated basis (at the ultimate parent level) \\ - \\ To measure revenue loss, small businesses can compare revenues in April, May and June of 2020 to that of the same month of 2019.
+They can also use an average of their revenues earned in January and February of 2020. - Not-for-profit organizations and charitable entities would also be considered for the program. - o Are there any eligibility requirements for commercial property owners? - The OCECRA would apply to commercial properties with small business tenants. - Commercial properties with a residential component, and residential mixed-use properties with a 30 per cent commercial component, would be equally eligible for support with respect to their commercial tenants. - If a property owner does not have a mortgage secured by a commercial rental property, the property owner should contact

+Canada Mortgage and Housing Corporation (CMHC) to discuss program options, which may include applying funds against other forms of debt facilities or fixed cost payment obligations (e.g. utilities).

 - For additional details and information regarding eligibility, please visit: https://news.ontario.ca/opo/en/2020/04/ontario-canada-emergency- commercial-rent-assistance-program.html - i.
-Applications will be accepted through the Canada Mortgage and Housing Corporation website - 20.
-May 22nd Ontario Makes it Easier to Conduct Business during COVID-19 - Legislative changes allow corporations to operate virtually and electronically: In force and retroactive to March 17, 2020 - The Government of Ontario is making it easier for people to conduct business and practice physical distancing in the new COVID-19 environment. - The province is permitting Ontario corporations to conduct virtual meetings and to defer certain annual meetings in specified circumstances and is allowing the Ministry of Government and Consumer Services to accept copies of documents, electronic signatures on documents, and electronic filing of documents. - Additionally, the COVID-19 Response and Reforms to Modernize Ontario Act, 2020 will permanently allow the Ministry to accept copies of documents signed by electronic signature, providing greater flexibility to businesses moving forward. - Legislative amendments to the Corporations Act, the Business Corporations Act, the Co-operative Corporations Act and the Condominium Act, 1998 related to virtual meetings and the deferral of annual meetings in some circumstances, are in force and retroactive to March 17, 2020, the day the Declaration of Emergency came into effect.
+Applications will be accepted through the Canada Mortgage and Housing Corporation website - 22.
+May 22nd Ontario Makes it Easier to Conduct Business during COVID-19 -Legislative changes allow corporations to operate virtually and electronically: In force and retroactive to March 17, 2020 - The Government of Ontario is making it easier for people to conduct business and practice physical distancing in the new COVID-19 environment. - The province is permitting Ontario corporations to conduct virtual meetings and to defer certain annual meetings in specified circumstances and is allowing the Ministry of Government and Consumer Services to accept copies of documents, electronic signatures on documents, and electronic filing of documents. - Additionally, the COVID-19 Response and Reforms to Modernize Ontario Act, 2020 will permanently allow the Ministry to accept copies of documents signed by electronic signature, providing greater flexibility to businesses moving forward. - Legislative amendments to the Corporations Act, the Business Corporations Act, the Co-operative Corporations Act and the Condominium Act, 1998 related to virtual meetings and the deferral of annual meetings in some circumstances, are in force and retroactive to March 17, 2020, the day the Declaration of Emergency came into effect. - Additional Resources Legislative changes to support corporations and businesses - 23.
+May 21st Ontario Announces First Phase of Research Projects to Fight COVID- 19 - The Ontario Government is quickly moving forward with innovative research to prevent, detect and treat COVID-19.